Novel Coronavirus Information Resource Center

 Can I participate in the Class of 2020 ceremonies in December if I choose not to participate in online instruction and instead use my tuition and meal credit to finish classes in-person at Morehouse during the Fall Semester?

-- No. The Fall 2020 semester does not end until the week of graduation.
+- The Fall 2020 semester does not end until the week of graduation.
 There wouldn’t be enough time to verify the completion of your academic requirements.

 If the pandemic is still an issue, does Morehouse have the capacity for social distancing during a December graduation?

-- While we truly hope the pandemic will be contained soon this is out of our control and we will monitor the situation and continue to follow guidance from the Centers for Disease Control and Prevention and other emergency management organizations to make a decision if this is still a concern in December.
+- While we truly hope the pandemic will be contained soon this is out of our control and we will monitor the situation and continue to follow guidance from the Centers for Disease Control and Prevention and other emergency management organizations to make a decision if there is still a concern in December.

 If the pandemic is still an issue, could the December graduation date be changed again?

 - We truly hope the pandemic will be contained soon.
 This is out of our control, but we will continue to monitor the situation as it unfolds.
 As always, we will follow guidance from the Centers for Disease Control and Prevention and other emergency management organizations to make a decision if this is still a concern in December.
 We have developed options to an on campus Commencement in December.
 Participation in May 2021 is also an option for you.